MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity-protection.md

     java -jar /Users/idanadar/Desktop/mfp-server-authenticity-tool.jar /Users/idanadar/Desktop/MyBankApp.ipa
     ```

-    The result of the command above is a `.data` file generated next to the `MyBankApp.ipa` file called `MyBankApp.appAuthenticity.data`.
+    The result of the command above is a `.data` file generated next to the `MyBankApp.ipa` file, called `MyBankApp.appAuthenticity.data`.

 2. Open the MobileFirst Operations Console in your browser of choice.
 3. Select your application from the left-side pane and click on the Authenticiy menu item.